Great Wolf Lodge Logo

 The firm’s first location on the US West Coast opened in 2007 at a resort in Grand Mound, Washington.
 This action demonstrated a commitment to geographic diversification.

 The business debuted its biggest resort in Concord, North Carolina, in 2010.
-This resort was much larger than the previous ones, with 402 rooms and an 80,000-square-foot water park.
+This resort was significantly larger than the previous ones, boasting 402 rooms and an expansive 80,000-square-foot water park.

 A significant turning point in the firm’s history occurred in 2012.
 Apollo Global Management, a private investment group, paid $798 million to acquire the company.
 This acquisition resulted in the enterprise going private and gaining new development momentum.